Our guiding principle in opening, and growing The Trainyard has been the idea that “Kindness Changes Everything.”

 We are moving forward with a renewed focus on making sure voices different from our own are heard and reflected in store.
 We recognize the inherent privilege we have experienced in a society that was built to oppress.

 We are actively seeking to use services from BIPOC owned businesses and supporting organizations through Trainyard Connect that are doing inclusive work in our community.
-We have always carried work from BIPOC & LGBTQ+ artists with the belief that representation matters, and will continue to work with, and support makers with backgrounds different from our own.
+We have always carried work from BIPOC & 2SLGBTQIA+ artists with the belief that representation matters, and will continue to work with, and support makers with backgrounds different from our own.

 We are committed to reusing, reducing or eliminating waste generated by The Trainyard whenever possible.
 Goods selected for the shop are done so thoughtfully, with the hope that they will bring joy and usefulness for many seasons to come.